McGirr

-Dispersions and Variations of the Name
+Dispersions and variations

 It may be derived from an epithet or may be a calque or phono-semantic match to the Irish word gearr which translates as short.
-According to the Irish Times Households in the 19th Century database, 'Gear' as a surname was found to be exclusive to Cork, Kerry, Limerick, Kilkenny and Offaly with the majority in Kerry.
-However, 70% of McGirr households in the 19th Century were found in Tyrone and almost exclusively in Ulster.
+According to the Irish Times Households in the 19th century database, 'Gear' as a surname was found to be exclusive to Cork, Kerry, Limerick, Kilkenny and Offaly with the majority in Kerry.
+However, 70% of McGirr households in the 19th century were found in Tyrone and almost exclusively in Ulster.
 The name McGirr is most common in Tyrone and is associated with the Cenél Fearadhaigh of Clogher barony.

 The Annals of Ulster states that Cu-Uladh (The hound of Ulster) McGhirr-McCawell (MacCathmhaoil), 'chieftain of his own tribe', was an illustrious professor of science in England in 1368.
 In the aftermath of the Great Famine with the mass emigration of Irish it was very common for Irish to conceal their roots to avoid discrimination and names were commonly changed, i.e. O'Donnell to Dodds.
-There are Shorts listed in Kirkcudbrightshire east Scotland and a few McGirrs; however, the McGirr name is far more prominent in Ireland than in Scotland.
+There are Shorts listed in Kirkcudbrightshire east Scotland with a few people called McGirr, however, the McGirr name is far more prominent in Ireland than in Scotland.
 The Ulster Annals show Cu-Uladh McGhirr-McCawell (MacCathmhaoil) was perhaps too well established to be among the gallóglaigh.
 Edward Shortt, the son of a vicar who served as British Home secretary in the 1920s, has family roots that originate from County Tyrone.

 Feradach, of the Cenél Fearadhaigh, was the son of Muiredach and great-grandson of Niall, whose descendants included the MacCawells (MacCathmhaoil), as well as the Irish Campbells in the Clogher area.
 MacGilmartin were chiefs in the barony of Clogher, and one was chief of Cenel Fearadaigh in 1166.

 In 1365 when Malachy of the Mac Cathmhaoil, the ruling house of Clogher, slew an O'Neill of Tír Eoghain, Malachy was known as 'Maelechainn mac in ghirr meic Mac Cathmhaoil'.
 Translated, this is Malachy the son of the short-fellow Mac Cathmhaoil.
 This feat of slaying an O’Neill warranted a change of name so he became Malachy mac in ghirr or simply Malachy MacGirr.
 Later this family survived the Ulster Plantation, receiving a number of grants of lands at the time.
 They are to be found later in the 1660s as taxpayers in the Clogher Valley and elsewhere in Tyrone.
-Today the family is generally found as McGirr, McGerr, McKerr and in the anglicised version as Short.
+Today the family is generally found as McGirr, McGerr, McKerr and in the anglicized version as Short.